AlexandreBrillant/yupee/README.md

 ```

 The first instruction gets access to the current Yup component by calling **$$.start()**.
 To render here the Yup component, simply call the **paint** method.
 The **paint** method works inside the container of the
-Yup component, by default the container is the element body.
+Yup component, by default the container is the element **body**.

 The end user will see only "Hello World" when loading the **helloworld.html** page.

 ## Loading a Yup component Anywhere in the HTML page

 In this example, we load 3 yup components (**test3a**, **test3b** and **test3c**).
-Each component will renderer in a different part of the HTML page.
+Each component will renderer a content in a different part of the HTML page.

 ### Implicit loading

-You can load multiple component for the same page using using a "data-yup" attribute, then it will use the html attribute id for loading automatically the yup component inside a "yups" subdirectory.
+You can load multiple component for the same page using using a **data-yup** attribute, then it will use the html attribute **id** for loading automatically the yup component inside a **yups** subdirectory.
 Each Yup component will have a specific container depending the location of the data-yup attribute.

 Example